salmazaime/linkpro-ebpf/README.md

 The goal of this is not to provide a production-ready defense, but to:
 - understand how modern eBPF rootkits operate,
 - visualize their execution flow,
-- and explore where kernel-level prevention is technically possible,and where it is not.
+- and explore where kernel level prevention is technically possible,and where it is not.

 ## Contents